Hey everybody, welcome to our Trainer Academy Nutrition Certification Review!

 As for nutrition, the NASM-CNC (certified nutrition coach) is one of the most recognized nutrition specialist credentials in the field.

 Following the tradition of NASM’s proprietary OPT model, the CNC is designed to enable trainers to correct the nutritional habits of their clients for improved and optimized lifestyles.

-A unique take on the combination of scientific principles and practical skills is what makes this one of the best sport fitness nutrition certification programs in the industry!.
+A unique take on the combination of scientific principles and practical skills is what makes this one of the best sport fitness nutrition certification programs in the industry!
+It’s definitely comparable to some of the big names if you look at the ISSA vs NASM nutrition certification.

 Check out the latest price for the NASM certification.